podgito/DataTableMapper/README.md

 1. ColumnMappingAttributes - Map the property to a column with another name (NOT case sensitive)
 2. Property Name - Search for columns with the property's name (NOT case sensitive)
-3. DefaultValueAttributes - Provide default value in the case where both steps above were able to get a value for the property
+3. DefaultValueAttributes - Set a default value in the case where both steps above were not able to get a value for the property

 ##Column Mapping